 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-This programme is designed for those who already have experience and current employment in teaching and learning in higher or professional education.
-It aims to help you to develop high-quality teaching skills underpinned by relevant professional practice, scholarship and research skills.
-You should develop a critical, reflective and scholarly approach to teaching and supporting student learning.
+This postgraduate course is ideal if you already have experience and current employment in teaching and learning in higher or professional education.
+It aims to help you develop high-quality teaching skills underpinned by relevant professional practice, scholarship and research skills.
+It can help you develop a critical, reflective and scholarly approach to teaching and supporting student learning.

-This course is designed to enhance your career potential by developing your skills as a member of academic staff in higher education institutions and could, therefore, improve your promotion prospects within higher education or improve access to a higher education career.
+This course is designed to enhance your career potential by developing your skills as an academic staff member in higher education institutions.
+Therefore, it could improve your promotion prospects within higher education or improve access to a higher education career.

 The skills and knowledge on offer would benefit anyone aiming for a career in education.
-Obtaining this qualification will assist entry to further study at master’s or doctoral level; for instance when applying to the University of Bolton’s MA Teaching and Learning or doctorate programmes.
+Obtaining this qualification will assist entry to further study at the master's or doctoral level; for instance, when applying to the University of Bolton's MA Teaching and Learning or doctorate programmes.

-Postgraduate certificate holders can also use the qualification to enter a range of other careers, and for some of these roles, both relevant experience and/or postgraduate study may be required.
-Some of these careers include:
+Postgraduate certificate holders can also use the qualification as a stepping-stone into a range of other careers.
+Some of these roles may require relevant experience and/or postgraduate study.
+Possible careers include: